tomduck/pandoc-fignos/README.md

 ~~~

-pandoc-fignos 1.0.0rc1
+pandoc-fignos 1.0.0rc2
 ======================

-*pandoc-fignos* is a [pandoc] filter for numbering figures and figure references in processed markdown documents.
-A cross-referencing syntax is added to markdown for this purpose.
+*pandoc-fignos* is a [pandoc] filter that extends the markdown document syntax for figure numbering and cross-referencing.

 Demonstration: Processing [demo3.md] with `pandoc --filter pandoc-fignos` gives numbered figures and references in [pdf][pdf3], [tex][tex3], [html][html3], [epub][epub3], [docx][docx3] and other formats (including beamer slideshows).

-This version of pandoc-fignos was tested using pandoc 1.15.2 - 2.0.2.
+This version of pandoc-fignos was tested using pandoc 1.15.2 - 2.0.4.
 It works under linux, Mac OS X and Windows.
 Older versions and other platforms can be supported on request.
 I am pleased to receive bug reports and feature requests on the project's [Issues tracker].

 If you find pandoc-fignos useful, then please encourage further development by giving it a star [on GitHub].